serverless-heaven/serverless-aws-alias/README.md

 `HTTP Event -> FUNCTION -> SERVICE`

+#### API logs

+The generated API logs (in case you enable logging with the `loggingLevel` property) can be shown the same way as the function logs.
+The plugin adds the `serverless logs api` command which will show the logs for the service's API.
+To show logs for a specific deployed alias you can combine it with the `--alias` option as usual.

 #### The aliasStage configuration object

 All settings are optional, and if not specified will be set to the AWS stage defaults.